Jomy10/jonas-utils/README.md

 If you're using this library on **Android**, I advice you to use the 1.0.4 version instead of the 1.1 version.

 This library is not being actively developped at the moment.
+Some of the classes might be recoded to Rust in the future so it can be used across multiple programming languages.